High Net Worth Individuals

 The constitutional documents and Articles of Association for the company are drawn up with a number of share classes and the directors have the ability to decide which class of shares should receive capital or income and when they should do so.
 There is no automatic entitlement to either capital or income for any shareholder.
 Typically, the founder shareholder will have a different share class to other family members.

 Powers in relation to the appointment of directors and investment advisers can be granted solely to the founder to enable them to retain control of family wealth.
-The internal tax treatment of a Family Investment Company can be attractive as dividend income is generally received tax free and any profits within the company are taxed at Corporation tax rates which are far lower than the current levels of income tax paid on directly held assets.
+The internal tax treatment of a Family Investment Company can be attractive as dividend income is generally received tax free.
+FICs with annual profits over £250,000 are taxed at the normal corporation tax rate of 25%, however if profits are below £50,000 this drops to 19% due to the ‘small profits rate’.
+Between these two limits, FICs marginal relief provisions will apply to bridge the gap between the two rates.

 The benefits of working with a financial adviser